geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 # 2\.
 Why Linux?

-Linux operating systems are free and open source, like R itself, and provide a number of [advantages](https://itsfoss.com/linux-better-than-windows/) over Windows, including:
+Linux operating systems are free and open-source, like R itself, and provide a number of [advantages](https://itsfoss.com/linux-better-than-windows/) over Windows, including: